heavyai/heavydb/docs/release-notes/index.md

 # MapD Platform
-The latest version of the MapD Platform is 1.1.4.
+The latest version of the MapD Platform is 1.1.5.

+#### **1.1.5** — Released May 23, 2016

+#### New
+- Improved error logging to reveal the root kernel launch error for group by queries.
+- Added a new API endpoint `sql_validate` to the API.

+#### Fixed
+- Fixed a bug that calculated incorrect results on` COUNT(CASE....)` style conditional counting queries.
+- Fixed a memory usage and performance bug which was causing some `render` API calls to timeout.

 #### **1.1.4** — Released May 16, 2016